Yeeldx/yeeldbox-devdocs/docs/getting-started/guides/how-boost-works.md

 Actual veCRV distribution has not yet begun, with a date for this still to be announced by Curve Finance.

-## CRV Vote Locking in Yearn
+## CRV Vote Locking in Yeeldx

 Staking your CRV directly on the [Curve.fi](https://curve.fi/) platform means locking your CRV token in exchange for a non-transferrable veCRV token that allows you to manually claim a share of the protocol’s fee (3CRV).
 You can use this veCRV token to manually rebalance your votes to obtain a boost on your provided liquidity to the [Curve.fi](https://curve.fi/) platform.

-Yearn deploys a single CRV vote locking strategy that is shared across its general Curve strategies:
+Yeeldx deploys a single CRV vote locking strategy that is shared across its general Curve strategies:

 - [StrategyCurveYBUSDVoterProxy](https://etherscan.io/address/0x112570655b32a8c747845e0215ad139661e66e7f#code)
 - [StrategyCurveBTCVoterProxy](https://etherscan.io/address/0x6d6c1ad13a5000148aa087e7cbfb53d402c81341#code)
 - [StrategyCurveYVoterProxy](https://etherscan.io/address/0x07db4b9b3951094b9e278d336adf46a036295de7#code)
 - [StrategyCurve3CrvVoterProxy](https://etherscan.io/address/0xC59601F0CC49baa266891b7fc63d2D5FE097A79D#code)

-### Enter Yearn’s yveCRV and yveBOOST vaults
+### Enter Yeeldx’s yveCRV and yveBOOST vaults

-Both of these Yearn vaults reward CRV stakers with a share of the CRV locked by Yearn, making it an ideal destination for those who wish to stake CRV whilst remaining liquid:
+Both of these Yeeldx vaults reward CRV stakers with a share of the CRV locked by Yeeldx, making it an ideal destination for those who wish to stake CRV whilst remaining liquid:

 - Earn a share of trading fees from the [Curve.fi](https://curve.fi/) protocol (3Crv), automatically reinvested (for the yvBOOST vault).
-- Earn a share of Yearn’s claim of [Curve.fi](https://curve.fi/) protocol fees, on top of your own rewards (more 3CRV!), automatically reinvested (for the yvBOOST vault).
+- Earn a share of Yeeldx’s claim of [Curve.fi](https://curve.fi/) protocol fees, on top of your own rewards (more 3CRV!), automatically reinvested (for the yvBOOST vault).
-- The collective voting power of the veCRV tokens is optimized and rebalanced automatically to maximize rewards in all of Yearn’s Curve Pool vaults.
+- The collective voting power of the veCRV tokens is optimized and rebalanced automatically to maximize rewards in all of Yeeldx’s Curve Pool vaults.
 - Receive yveCRV or yvBOOST tokens for your deposited CRV, allowing you to easily extract profit or exit your staked CRV position

-Yearn’s work to automate the yield generation and rebalancing of your crypto assets is especially true in the case of your CRV holdings, and Yearn’s yveCRV or yvBOOST offers a powerful, compounding, “set-and-forget” place to stake your CRV!
+Yeeldx’s work to automate the yield generation and rebalancing of your crypto assets is especially true in the case of your CRV holdings, and Yeeldx’s yveCRV or yvBOOST offers a powerful, compounding, “set-and-forget” place to stake your CRV!

 ## More information